 The program meets the requirements of this Key Element.
-The program provided evidence of the qualification of all supervisors.
-All supervisors are AAMFT approved supervisors.
+The program provided evidence that all supervisors are AAMFT Approved and that the role and credentials of supervisors align with the program's mission, goals and outcomes.

 Key Element III-I: Supervisor Sufficiency